School Closure Home Learning

 Things to do Daily

-I have sent home two exercise books (one lined and one plain paper) for you to use at home to record any activities you wish.
-In the meantime, please ensure you have pencils, crayons, felt tips, scissors, glue and possibly collage materials for your child to use whilst away from school.
+Please ensure you have pencils, crayons, felt tips, scissors, glue and possibly collage materials for your child to use whilst away from school.
 Puzzles and games would also support children during this time.
 You might want to keep any activities completed in a scrap book.

 Please don’t feel your child needs to be learning all day every day.
-We suggest up to 1 hour a day.
+We suggest between 30 minutes to 1 hour through the day.
 Learning at home is different than learning in school.
 I don’t advise that you try to do this all in one go if it’s a formal task.
 That would not be appropriate expectations for a child of 4 or 5.
 Spend 5 or 10 minutes and then let them have a snack/play/practical task and then return later.
 Remember, anything can be learning.
 From making a sandwich, playing a board game, playing Lego, dressing up, to playing with coins.

-Some people have suggested they might make a family timetable, behaviour chart or even put children in their school jumper or cardigan to suggest it is time for learning.
+You might like to make a learning timetable, behaviour chart or even put children in their school jumper or cardigan to suggest it is time for learning.
 Find what works for you and your family.
-If you find something works then share this on the class WhatsApp group.
+If you find something works then share this with the class group.

 Your child might have questions for you.
 Answer them honestly, but at an age appropriate level being careful not to scare your child.
 Be careful what news pictures are on in your house - even if they are playing in a different room.
 Children see things differently to adults and something small to us might cause children to worry unnecessarily.

 I would love to see how the children are getting on.
-I ask that you send me one picture a week of something your child is proud of.
-It could be a writing task, maths challenge, creative task, outdoor activity, a great photo they’ve taken or even learning to make a sandwich of the first time.
+I ask that you send me one or two pictures a week of something your child is proud of.
 I intend to add pictures to the class website just as I do when we’re in school.

 Remember to make time for prayer.
 The children could share the morning prayer, grace before & after meal prayers and the evening prayer.
-You could even do some mindfulness and meditation using the videos from the Autumn 1 page.
-I'm sure the children can talk you through what we do in school.
+You might like to create a little altar at home.

 If you do something that works with your child, please let me know so I can share with other parents.